Iguazu Falls: Climate

 The Iguazu Falls experience a humid subtropical climate (Cfa, according to the Köppen climate classification) with abundant precipitation and high temperatures year-round.
 During the summer of 2006, a severe drought caused the Iguazu River to become diminished, reducing the amount of water flowing over the falls to 300 m3/s until early December.
 This was unusual, as dry periods normally last only a few weeks.
 The period with the greatest volume of water flowing over the falls is usually December to February, coinciding with one of the periods of greatest rainfall.

 Popular culture

-Portrayals in film

-Iguazu Falls has been featured in several TV shows and movies, including:
+Iguazu Falls has been featured in several TV shows and films, including: